TejasViswa/PIC10B_Disc1B_Disc2B/Week_8/Container_Memory.md

-# Constainers and Memory Allocation:
+# Containers and Memory Allocation:

 [Vector Memory Allocation](https://stackoverflow.com/questions/8036474/when-vectors-are-allocated-do-they-use-memory-on-the-heap-or-the-stack#:~:text=So%20no%20matter%20how%20you,always%20allocated%20on%20the%20heap%20.)